Corruption in Myanmar

-Corruption in Myanmar is an extremely serious problem.
+Corruption in Myanmar is among the worst in the world.
 Owing to failures in regulation and enforcement, corruption flourishes in every sector of government and business.
 Many foreign businesspeople consider corruption "a serious barrier to investment and trade in Myanmar."
-A U.N. survey in May 2014 concluded that corruption is the greatest hindrance for business in Myanmar.
+A U.N. survey in May 2014 concluded that corruption is the greatest hindrance to business in Myanmar.
+The ongoing civil war has significantly set back anti-corruption efforts, exacerbating the problem.

-Transparency International's 2021 Corruption Perceptions Index ranks the country in 140th place out of 180 countries, where the country in the Index whose public sector is perceived to be most corrupt is ranked 180th.
+Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), gave Myanmar a score of 16.
+When ranked by score, Myanmar ranked 168th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Asia Pacific countries was 84, the average score was 44 and the worst score was Myanmar's, 16.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 In the Myanmar Business Survey 2014, corruption was the most frequently identified obstacle to business, especially with respect to obtaining firm registration, business licenses and permits from government authorities.

 It is common in Myanmar to charge illicit payments for government services, to bribe tax collectors to secure a lower tax payment, and to bribe customs officials to avoid paying customs duties.